guanyuch/colpali_gc/README.md

 ## License

-ColPali based model (PaliGemma) is under `gemma` license as specified in its [model card](https://huggingface.co/google/paligemma-3b-mix-448).
+ColPali's vision language backbone model (PaliGemma) is under `gemma` license as specified in its [model card](https://huggingface.co/google/paligemma-3b-mix-448).
 The adapters attached to the model are under MIT license.

 ## Contact